Katherine Center: Career

+Film

-In 2020, a film adaptation of her novel The Lost Husband was released.
-In 2021, an adaptation of her 2015 novel, Happiness For Beginners was filmed for Netflix starring Ellie Kemper and Luke Grimes for release in 2022.
+In 2020, a film adaptation of her novel The Lost Husband was released starring Leslie Bibb and Josh Duhamel.
+It hit number one on Netflix in August 2020 and wound up in their top 25 movies for the year.
+In 2021, a film adaptation of her 2015 novel Happiness For Beginners was filmed for Netflix starring Ellie Kemper and Luke Grimes for release in 2023.
+It hit Netflix's global Top 10 in 81 countries.

+In September 2025, it was announced that a film adaptation of Center's novel The Bodyguard starring Jared Padalecki and Leighton Meester would begin filming in December and be released on Netflix.